Imaparadox/Code-Refractor-SMM/README.md

 ![ScreenShot](Assets/images/HoriseonFullPage.png "ScreenShot")

 ## Notes
-Everything loaded correctly, and there are no indication of bugs from what I observed.
+Everything loaded correctly, and there are no indications of bugs from what I observed.

 ## Acknowledgments for advice and assistance:
 N/A